 Even if the benefits of software localization are well known in an increasingly globalized world, the process of translation management can be laborious and often the process of translating content into multiple languages still costs too much and takes too long.

-Yet, with applying a few simple tips you can avoid common pitfalls when writing content for localization.
-Not only will it reduce your localization costs, but it also mean quicker time-to-market, accelerated revenue streams and improved translation quality.
+Yet, by applying a few simple tips you can avoid common pitfalls when writing content for localization.
+Not only will it reduce your localization costs, but it also means quicker time-to-market, accelerated revenue streams and improved translation quality.

 Source content that has been properly internationalized is easier, less costly, and more efficient to localize.
 Writing with localization in mind means to think globally, act locally.

 Your wording should always be planned with cultural diversity in mind.

 When writing source content, be careful with examples and scenarios and use caution when utilizing expressions, slang or other phraseological constructs specific to your own culture or references to historical events that may not resonate.
 They need not be cut out entirely, simply used carefully and in such a way that they can be modified to be made suitable or omitted entirely.

 Prepare for text expansion.
 If you are tight on space, keep in mind that text expands in length during translation.
 Some languages are more “wordy” than others, requiring more or fewer words to express the same meanings.
 An example of this is the compounding of words in German to create some linguistic monstrosities.